Journaling Is More Than Writing — It’s Mental Training

 Creating New Neural Pathways

 Each time you challenge an old belief through writing, you’re building a new neural pathway.
+Reading about how to reframe your thoughts with a growth mindset can strengthen this process and reinforce positive self-talk.

 For example, when you change “I can’t do this” into “I’m learning how to do this,” you reshape your brain’s wiring.